George W. Meyer

-George William Meyer (January 1, 1884– August 28, 1959) was an American Tin Pan Alley songwriter.
+George William Meyer (January 1, 1884 – August 28, 1959) was an American Tin Pan Alley songwriter.
 He was born in Boston, Massachusetts, in 1884.
 He graduated from Roxbury High School, and began working in accountancy for Boston department stores, before moving to New York City in his mid-20s.

 He wrote the music for the songs "For Me and My Gal", "In the Land of Beginning Again", "There Are Such Things", and many others.
 Meyer had a publishing company, Geo.
 W. Meyer Co., located at the Exchange Building, 143 West 45th Street, New York City, where he published his songs and the songs of other songwriters.
 He collaborated with eminent lyricists of his era, including Joe Young, Grant Clarke, Roy Turk, Arthur Johnston, Al Bryan, Edgar Leslie, E. Ray Goetz, Pete Wendling, Abel Baer and Stanley Adams.

-Meyer also wrote the score for a Broadway show, Dixie to Broadway, and songs for films, such as Footlights and Fools (1929).
+Meyer also wrote the score for a Broadway show, Dixie to Broadway, the Blackbirds of 1926 revue that was a hit in Paris and London, and songs for films, such as Footlights and Fools (1929).

 He died in New York City in 1959, aged 75.
 Meyer was inducted into the Songwriters Hall of Fame in 1970.